Open 24 hours a day, every day of the year

 Victoria Hospital Thuthuzela Care Centre

-The Thuthuzela Care Centre (TCC) is a unit where sensitized sexual and gender-based violence care and management are provided to survivors.
+The Thuthuzela Care Centre (TCC) is a unit where the victims of sexual and gender-based violence are cared for and managed.
 We have a multidisciplinary team approach providing expert care in one place.
 Containment counselling, STI testing and counselling, medical evaluation and clinical forensic evidence collection as well as post-exposure prophylaxis and treatment are provided alongside the integration of police services, legal advice and psychosocial support services by the Department of Social Development.

 The TCC is open 24 hours a day, every day of the year where we deliver a service to rape, intimate partner violence, gender-based violence and child abuse patients free of charge.